Let's round up all the latest news and rumours surrounding the Samsung Galaxy Z Flip 2.

 - specs (screen size, chipset, cam)

-This suggests that Samsung will indeed increase the outer panel size, improve the casing itself along with the stiff hinge, plus a larger battery will make it a more robust option when away from power sources.
+This suggests that Samsung will indeed increase the outer panel size, improve the casing itself along with a stiffer hinge, plus a larger battery will make it a more robust option when away from power sources.

-Obviously, this is all unconfirmed, so we’ll keep checking on news and leaks and report them back here as more about the Samsung Galaxy Z Flip 2 comes to light.
-Until then, take a look at our guide to the best new phones coming in 2021 to see what else might be the breakthrough device in the year ahead.
+Obviously, this is all unconfirmed, so we’ll keep checking on news and leaks, and report them back here as more about the Samsung Galaxy Z Flip 2/3 comes to light.
+Until then, take a look at our guide to the best new phones coming in this year to see what else might be the breakthrough device in the months ahead.